selvi-aras/convex-max/README.md

 ## Dependencies
 **MATLAB** - We use MATLAB 2018b to run the scripts.
 The scripts are compatible with the [latest release](https://uk.mathworks.com/downloads/) 2021a of MATLAB.

 **YALMIP** - We use [YALMIP](https://yalmip.github.io/download/) to call optimization solvers.
-The code is compatible with the [latest release](https://github.com/yalmip/YALMIP/releases/tag/R20210331) (as of 1 September 2021) R20210331 of YALMIP.
-As a minimum requirement, YALMIP R20181012 is required (for the support of exponential cone modeling).
+The scripts are compatible with the [latest release](https://github.com/yalmip/YALMIP/releases/tag/R20210331) (as of 1 September 2021) R20210331 of YALMIP.
+As a minimum requirement, YALMIP R20181012 is needed (for the support of exponential cone modeling).

 **MOSEK** -  Version >= 9.0 is required for exponential cone optimization purposes.
-The code is compatible with the [latest release](https://www.mosek.com/documentation/) (as of 1 September 2021)
+The scripts are compatible with the [latest release](https://www.mosek.com/documentation/) (as of 1 September 2021)

 **CPLEX** - Version >= 12.6 is required to solve nonconvex quadratic problems (for benchmark purposes).
-The code is compatible with [version 12.10](https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-v12100).
+The scripts are compatible with [version 12.10](https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-v12100).
 Note that the most recent version (as of 1 September 2021) 20.1 does not come with a MATLAB connector with anymore.

-**GUROBI** - Version >= 9.0 is used, and the code is compatible with the [latest release 9.1](https://www.gurobi.com/) (as of 1 September 2021).
+**GUROBI** - Version >= 9.0 is used, and the scripts are compatible with the [latest release 9.1](https://www.gurobi.com/) (as of 1 September 2021).
 We use GUROBI to solve mixed integer linear optimization problems.

 Moreover, although our upper/lower bound approximation algorithms only use the solvers mentioned above, we also compared our solutions with the solutions obtained by directly solving the original convex maximization problem with various solvers such as [BARON](https://minlp.com/download), [Artelys KNITRO](https://www.artelys.com/solvers/knitro/), [COIN-OR IPOPT](https://coin-or.github.io/Ipopt/), and [BMIBNB](https://yalmip.github.io/solver/bmibnb/).
-Please reach out to me (a.selvi19@imperial.ac.uk) for any question about using these solvers for global optimization.
+Please reach out to Aras (a.selvi19@imperial.ac.uk) for any question about using these solvers for global optimization.

 ## Description
 The following is a guide to use this repository.
-Note that all data files are in ".mat" format (documentation available [here](https://www.mathworks.com/help/pdf_doc/matlab/matfile_format.pdf)).
+Note that all data files are in ".mat" format (data file used by MATLAB, documentation available [here](https://www.mathworks.com/help/pdf_doc/matlab/matfile_format.pdf)).
 All the scripts are in ".m" format (MATLAB script files).
-In some folders there are ".txt" files just to comment on some implementation (not important).
+In some folders there are ".txt" files just to comment on some implementations (not important).

 The folders are summarized below: